 The processed output scene.

 The on/off state of the node.
 When it is off, the node outputs the input scene unchanged.

 The input scene

 The filter used to control which parts of the scene are processed.
 A Filter node should be connected here.

 The ancestor to isolate the objects from.
 Only locations below this will be removed.

-Keeps all lights, regardless of other settings.
+Keeps all lights and light filters, regardless of other settings.
 This is useful when isolating an asset but wanting to render it using a light rig located elsewhere in the scene.

 Keeps all cameras, regardless of other settings.
 This is useful when isolating an asset but wanting to render it through a camera located elsewhere in the scene.